mesosphere/marathon/docs/docs/deployments.md

 At the root, this process consists of two phases: starting a set of processes with the new version and stopping the set of processes with the old version.
 There are multitude of possible models how this process can be performed.

-In marathon there is an upgrade strategy with a minimumHealthCapacity, which is defined on application level.
+In Marathon there is an upgrade strategy with a minimumHealthCapacity, which is defined on application level.
 The minimumHealthCapacity is a percentage, which applied to the instance count defines the number of instances, the application in a certain version has to have at all time during update.